colorfabb/printer-profiles/CONTRIBUTING.md

 Thank you for your interest in contributing to the colorFabb printer profiles repository!

+> **Note:** This repository is protected.
+Direct modifications to the `main` branch are not permitted.
+All changes must be submitted via Pull Request and reviewed by the engineering team.

 ## How to Contribute

 ### Reporting Issues